Time According to Western Science

 The relevant fields that can say something to us about the nature of time in science are:

 • Relativity theory.
 This is probably the most important one.
-It tells us there is no such thing as simultaneity or a universal present time or a now.
+It tells us there is no such thing as simultaneity or a universal present time or a now

 • The mechanical laws of science, including quantum mechanics and Newtonian mechanics, and so on.

-Basically the mechanical laws are time-symmetric.
+Basically, the mechanical laws are time-symmetric.
 This means that they’re applicable in both time directions.
-The basic laws of interaction, energy, and forces are not time-asymmetric: they do not give an arrow of time; they do not tell us in which direction time goes forward.
+The basic laws of interaction, energy and forces are not time-asymmetric: they do not give an arrow of time; they do not tell us in which direction time goes forward.
 However, entropy and thermodynamics do have an arrow of time or provide a directionality to time.
 I’ll also be talking about entropy.

 Dr. Berzin: Please give an example of a mechanical law that would work in both directions of time.

-Time is the Rate of Change of Something
+Time Is the Rate of Change of Something

-So does time flow?
+Does time flow?
 Because we always intuitively, probably even automatically arising, have this idea that time flows – this feeling that we’re standing still, and there’s this river of time flowing.
 However, time within science is defined as the rate of change of something.

 Time and Relativity